araffin/rl-baselines-zoo/README.md

 [![Build Status](https://travis-ci.com/araffin/rl-baselines-zoo.svg?branch=master)](https://travis-ci.com/araffin/rl-baselines-zoo)

-# RL Baselines Zoo: a Collection of Trained RL Agents
+# RL Baselines Zoo: a Collection of Trained Reinforcement Learning Agents

 <img src="images/BipedalWalkerHardcorePPO2.gif" align="right" width="35%"/>

-A collection of trained RL agents, with tuned hyperparameters, using [Stable Baselines](https://github.com/hill-a/stable-baselines).
+A collection of trained Reinforcement Learning (RL) agents, with tuned hyperparameters, using [Stable Baselines](https://github.com/hill-a/stable-baselines).

 We are **looking for contributors** to complete the collection!

+Goals of this repository:

+1. Provide a simple interface to train and enjoy RL agents
+2. Benchmark the different Reinforcement Learning algorithms
+3. Provide tuned hyperparameters for each environment and RL algorithm
+4. Have fun with the trained agents!

 ## Enjoy a Trained Agent